 On February 17, 2014, the University made history by launching the USM Online Program comprised of two interactive courses, An Introduction to Spiritual Psychology and Loyalty to Your Soul®—Foundations, as well as a companion membership Web site, the USM Worldwide Soul Center.
 This robust interactive offering supports the university’s mission of communicating the Principles and Practices of Spiritual Psychology worldwide.
 Twelve countries were represented in the first flight of the new online courseware.

 In 2015, the University streamlined the academic offerings by deciding to cease enrolling new students in the Master’s Degree Programs.
 In the 2015–2016 academic year, the continuing students enrolled in the M.A.
 Programs in Spiritual Psychology and Consciousness, Health, and Healing participated in the teach-out of these programs.

-The University also launched a new 10-month Certificate of Completion Program—Soul-Centered Living I: Foundations in Spiritual Psychology, which began accepting new students in the Fall of 2015.
+The University also launched a new 10-month Certificate of Completion Program—Soul-Centered Living: A 10-Month Certificate in Spiritual Psychology, which began accepting new students in the Fall of 2015.